This post may contain affiliate links, please see the privacy policy for details.

 - Add the dry mixture to the mixer bowl.
 Mix to combine completely.

-- Once the dough disc is chilled, removed from the plastic wrap.
+- Once the dough is chilled, removed from the plastic wrap.
 Roll it out on a floured surface.

 - Use a small to medium circle cookie cutter to cut out the sugar cookie shapes.